 Should you wish to submit your manuscript via postal mail, mail your entry to:

 New York, NY 10025

 Send one copy of your manuscript submission with two copies of the title page.
 Use only binder clips.
 No staples, folders, or printer-bound copies.

 Manuscripts cannot be returned.
 Please do not send us your only copy.

 Entry fee is $28.
-Checks or money orders should be made out to Alice James Books.
+Checks or money orders should be made out to Tupelo Press.
 On the memo line of your check, write The Kundiman Poetry Prize.